Starting September 28th, you can email firstname.lastname@example.org with

 - please put the address on one line.
 This is right out:

 That’s just harder to type and frankly confuses everybody, including the PumpkinBot.

 - please leave out the fancy quotes, emojis, and even funny jokes.
 The computer has a terrible sense of humor anyway and no aesthetic taste.

 And, yeah, no kidding – these are all submissions we’ve seen so far!

-If you send something the PumpkinBot can’t figure out, it’ll send you a reply with a contact email – please try again to match the rules here, and if you still get another error, please forward the reply to us so we can have some humans take a second look.
+If you send something the PumpkinBot can’t figure out, it’ll send you a reply with a contact email – please try again to match the rules here, and if you still get another error, please forward that automated reply to us so we can have some humans take a second look.
 We’re always finding new and interesting variations we never expected and we add those to the PumpkinBot so he doesn’t lose his gourd the next time he sees it.
 There are even a few bugs that need squashing here and there.